How Do I Backup an External Hard Drive For FREE?

 Table of Contents

-Do you have an external hard drive, and take it with you?
-You may have sensitive company data and presentations you show to customers.
-Or you are just taking your holiday photos and videos around to Grannie’s.
+Do you have an external hard drive that you can take with you?
+You may have sensitive company data and presentations you show customers, or you may bring your holiday photos and videos to Grannie’s.

 Anything can happen to that drive, meaning your data is irretrievably lost or stolen.
 Daily reported problems are theft of the drive, data corruption and hardware failure from bumps and shock, stolen data, and a ransom attack on the data, rendering it unreadable.